NunoSempere/nunosempere.github.io/maths-prog/ProgrammingLanguagesIknow.md

 ## Various others:

 - OCaml & ReasonML & React: Foretold uses ReasonML / React and I invested some time into understanding it.
 - Ruby: [Sparkwave](https://www.sparkwave.tech/) mentioned that they used them, so I checked it out.
 I really like that the amount of boilerplate needed to open a file is minimal compared to doing the same thing in node.
+Representative project: [This command line utility](https://github.com/NunoSempere/nunosempere.github.io/blob/master/maths-prog/BDI.rb) to ask the questions in the Becket Depression inventory, and append them to a text file.
 - Lisp: I read the [Paul Graham summary](http://www.paulgraham.com/rootsoflisp.html), got the aha! moment about Lisp being an interesting model of computation, fucked around with it for a bit, and then never used it for a practical project.

 Unix shell, Matlab (a less worthy R).
 Honorable mention to JSFuck for its practical uses.
 Honorable mention to Intercal for the following paragraph, which has stayed with me: